By grouping dates in a pivot table, you can create instant reports.

 - In the end, click OK.

-In above pivot, now you have dates in a group by months for the date range you have mentioned and rest of the dates which are not in the date range are in a single category.
+In the above pivot, you now have dates in a group by months for the date range you mentioned, and the rest of the dates that are not in the date range are in a single category.

 Related: Excel Slicer